jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

    the opposite of the first solution.
 Here is an excerpt of what a JSON-grammar employing this technique would look like::

-      @disposable = /_\\w+/
+      @hide = /_\\w+/
       @drop = whitespace, _BEGIN_ARRAY, _END_ARRAY, _KOMMA, _BEGIN_OBJECT, ...
       ...
       array = _BEGIN_ARRAY ~ ( _element ( _KOMMA ~ _element )* )? §_END_ARRAY ~
       ...

-   It is important that all symbols listed for dropping are also made disposable, either by listing them in the disposable-directive as well or using names that the regular-expressions for disposables matches.
-   Otherwise, DHParser does not allow to drop the content of named nodes, because the default assumption is that symbols in the grammar are defined to capture meaningful parts of the document that contain relevant data.
+   It is important that all symbols listed for dropping are also listed in the hide-directive or - if the the hide-directive is given a regular expression instead of a list of names - carry a name that is matched by that regular expression.
+DHParser does not allow to drop the content of named nodes unless they are hidden, because the default assumption is that symbols in the grammar are defined to capture meaningful parts of the document that contain relevant data.